How to Pick NFL Upsets

 There are lots of reasons bookmakers change the odds, also called moving the line, including injuries or team selection.
 Very often though, the line is moved in response to how the public is betting.

-Remember that bookmakers usually want to balance their action, meaning they want to have the same amount of money on each side of the bet.
+Remember that bookmakers usually want to balance their actions, meaning they want to have the same amount of money on each side of the bet.
 This allows them to always make a profit regardless of the outcome of the bet, based on the 10% commission charged on most bets.

 If the public is heavily betting on one outcome, you can expect the bookmaker to make the odds of the other outcome more attractive to attract more action to that side of the bet.